open-contracting/standard-development-handbook/docs/tools/index.md

 The [OGP Toolbox](https://ogptoolbox.org/) has a collection of [Open Contracting Tools](https://ogptoolbox.org/en/collections/10).

+"Reusable tools, applications and processes that consume OCDS data" (from OCP's objectives) are added to the OGP Toolbox.

 1. Create a [new tool](https://ogptoolbox.org/en/tools/new) in the toolbox
 1. Fill in at least the Name, Description, Logo and Website fields
 1. Copy the tool's link